Playing tennis in the rain? Tennis and rain – do they mix? One wouldn’t think so.

 Apart from these tips, there are also some answers to your burning questions about playing in the rain.

 You and your opponent are both at a disadvantage, so why not make something good out of it?

 You can switch to volleying the ball more than staying in long rallies hitting groundstrokes.
 If you tend to be a baseline hitter you’ll confuse your opponent by showing him something different, but you’re also making the points shorter so as not to allow him to get in a groove.

 2. No More Kick Serve

-Kick serves are excellent, but they just don’t have their place in rainy weather.
+Kick serves are excellent, but they just don’t have their place in rainy weather or on wet courts.